AnaisAguiar1/Eutech/task_2/README.md

 </center>

-We used the command ``"ufw status numbered"`` so, now we can see the rule runnig and applied, till this momment we only have this rule in our firewall.
+We used the command ``"ufw status numbered"`` , so now we can see the rule running and applied.
+Till this momment, we only have this rule in our firewall.

 We can connect by **ssh** from another computer to this one using **ssh**.